 - While students are memorizing and practicing coordinating and correlative conjunctions, you can teach simple and compound sentences.

 - Before covering the final two types of sentences, introduce conjunctive adverbs and the semicolon.

 - Finally, cover subordinating conjunctions, and while doing so, explain complex and compound-complex sentences.

 The benefits: First, most students are familiar with the foundational terms.
 For whatever reason, they have not retained “adverb” or “predicate adjective.”
 This method allows students to see direct results without review of concepts they have heard before.
 Students don’t feel like you are talking down to them.

-Second, students see a direct action from learning types of sentences.
+Second, students see a direct action from their sentence structure activities.
 This allows students to understand the punctuation and question authors’ writing approaches.

 The negatives: Review will be a part of these lessons.
 (I am not sure if students would perform better with those foundational parts, but time is short with older students.)
 I frequently review the combination of clauses for each type of sentence, along with conjunctions.

 Which method will you choose for your grammar lessons?

 At this point, you might still be asking how to teach sentence structure.
 Typically, method one is my preferred process, with method two working with older students who may need to simply move to the next level of grammar.
 The second method is not perfect, but I do have more success with it than getting stuck reviewing parts of a sentence for a month.

 Teaching sentence structure has been part of my grammar curriculum for numerous grade levels, sometimes with better success than other times.
 These two approaches help me meet my goals while still balancing against time constraints.